dlitorja/huckleberry-mentorship-bot/PHASE_2_WEB_INTERFACE_PLAN.md

 **Before Purge (Student Asks for More Time):**
 - Can manually cancel purge for them
 - Extend retention period if needed
-- **Inform them:** "Renewing your mentorship resets the retention period to 18 months from today!"
+- **Inform them:** "Renewing your mentorship resets the retention period to 18 months from when you next complete!"
 - This gently suggests renewal without being pushy
-- Student decides: extend once, or renew and keep images indefinitely
+- Student decides: extend once, or renew and keep images while active

-**Response Template:**
+**Response Template (If They Contact Support):**
 ```
 Hi [Name]!

-I can extend your image retention - no problem!
-Your images won't be
+You can extend your image retention by 60 days using the link below:

-deleted for now.
+[Extend Retention by 60 Days]

+This is a one-time extension.
+Please make sure to download your images
+before the new deadline, as we can't extend beyond that.

 Just FYI: If you ever decide to renew your mentorship, your images
-would automatically be preserved indefinitely (as long as you're an
+would be kept for as long as you remain an active student.
+When you
-active student).
-The retention clock resets with each renewal.
+complete your next round of sessions, the 18-month retention period
+would start over from that point.

 Let me know if you have any questions!
 ```

+**Better Approach - Add to Warning Emails:**
+Include extension button directly in warning emails (no support contact needed!)

 **After Purge (Student Asks to Restore):**
 - Images are gone (can't restore - be clear about this)